postmannen/postmannen.github.io/cv/README.md

 My broad experience often helps me see problem scenarios and new solutions as a whole.
 This have made me  build good products with the customer in mind, and helped solving complex problems within project and team work.

+I first started programming in Pascal about 3 decades ago, but things happened and my main work became networks and servers, where programming was something I continued to do, but occasionally.
+In 2017 I decided to switch that around, and do development as the main thing.

 ## Professional Experience

 Been working with Data centers, Network, Security, Servers, and Monitoring since 1997, and made the switch to fulltime Development in 2017.